 St. Louis or Houston?
 Places To Go, People To See

-I sure had fun last July, sharing some history from Houston and St. Louis.
+We sure had fun last July, sharing some history from Houston and St. Louis.
 Who knew at the time that Hurricane Harvey was on its way?
 Today, we’d like to reinforce that we remain as proud as ever of our respective hometowns, where there are still plenty of places to go and things to do when you come visit.
-Of course, I hope your first stop will be at our local Hill Investment Group office, so we can join you for a personalized tour.
+Of course, we hope your first stop will be at our local Hill Investment Group office, so we can join you for a personalized tour.

 Foodies (Where to even begin?!)

 - Houston – Etoile Cuisine et Bar, Café Annie, Tiny Boxwoods, Kiran’s, Pondi Cheri, Local Foods, Southwell’s Burgers, beef BBQ at Roegels, El Tiempo (Matt’s favorite), fajitas at Lupe Tortilla, and many, many, many more.

 - St. Louis – Tony’s, Bar Les Freres, Paul Manno’s, Winslow’s Home, Claverach Farms, Truffles, Stone Soup Cottage … let’s not forget BBQ – Sugarfire, Pappys, and Vernon’s.